Being and Time: Influence and reception

 Heidegger influenced psychoanalysis through Jacques Lacan as well as Medard Boss and others.
 Paul Celan, in his essays on poetic theory, incorporated some of Heidegger's ideas.
-Being and Time also separately influenced Alain Badiou's work Being and Event (1988). and also separately, the enactivist approach to cognition theory.
+Being and Time also separately influenced Alain Badiou's work Being and Event (1988), and also separately the enactivist approach to cognition theory.

-Bertrand Russell dismissed Being and Time ("One cannot help suspecting that language is here running riot").
-The analytic philosopher A. J. Ayer called Heidegger a charlatan.
-But the American philosopher Richard Rorty ranked Heidegger among the important philosophers of the twentieth century, including John Dewey and Wittgenstein.
+Bertrand Russell was dismissive of Being and Time ("One cannot help suspecting that language is here running riot"), and the analytic philosopher A. J. Ayer outright called Heidegger a charlatan.
+But the American philosopher Richard Rorty ranked Heidegger among the important philosophers of the twentieth century, including John Dewey and Ludwig Wittgenstein.